neo4j/neo4j-python-driver/docs/source/transactions.rst

     .. automethod:: rollback

-Closing an explicit transaction can either happen automatically at the end of a ``with`` block, using the :attr:`.Transaction.success` attribute to determine success, or can be explicitly controlled through the :meth:`.Transaction.commit` and :meth:`.Transaction.rollback` methods.
+Closing an explicit transaction can either happen automatically at the end of a ``with`` block, or can be explicitly controlled through the :meth:`.Transaction.commit` and :meth:`.Transaction.rollback` methods.
 Explicit transactions are most useful for applications that need to distribute Cypher execution across multiple functions for the same transaction.